TestMesh

 API

-curl -X POST http://localhost:5016/api/v1/debug/$SESSION_ID/step-over
+curl -X POST http://localhost:5016/api/v1/debug/sessions/$EXECUTION_ID/step-over

 # Continue to next breakpoint

-curl -X POST http://localhost:5016/api/v1/debug/$SESSION_ID/continue
+curl -X POST http://localhost:5016/api/v1/debug/sessions/$EXECUTION_ID/resume

-# Stop the session
+# Terminate the session

-curl -X POST http://localhost:5016/api/v1/debug/$SESSION_ID/stop
+curl -X POST http://localhost:5016/api/v1/debug/sessions/$EXECUTION_ID/stop

 CLI Debugger